loongchanGit/loongchanGit/README.md

 - 👋 Hi, I’m @loongchanGit
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer programming,Football,Computer games
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me?
+- QQ:1462187972 Mail:18020737930@163.com

 <!---
-loongchanGit/loongchanGit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+As an undergraduate student,
+I will upload each learning project to GitHub.
+Welcome to exchange and study.
+If you think the project is good and helpful to you, please point a star on the project
 --->